 As an electrical engineering student at UW-Platteville, you’ll learn about the functionality of electricity, electronics, and technology.
 Electrical engineers design, develop, test, and supervise the manufacturing of electrical equipment from the smallest internal components of a cell phone to the largest power grids and communication satellites, and everything in between like electric motors, radar and navigation systems, and controls that operate the flaps of an airplane wing and self-driving automobiles.

-Our electrical engineering program, accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, emphasizes application of theoretical concepts toward practical engineering design and development.
+Our electrical engineering program, accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, emphasizes application of theoretical concepts toward practical engineering design and development.
 Our state-of-the-art instrumentation and equipment encourage a hands-on approach to problem solving.
 Round out your degree by choosing an emphasis in electronics and communications, computer control, and power and energy engineering.

 In addition to taking courses at Platteville, the UW-Platteville Engineering Partnerships provides the opportunity to take courses at multiple locations across the state of Wisconsin.